Become a member | Log in

 We were formed on the 28 April 1979, as the Federation of Independent Advice Centres (FIAC).
 Our founders about 100 such activists from London and other major cities gathered at the Isaac Newton Primary School in North Kensington, London, to launch the new organisation.
 They were a disparate community of activists from across the UK, trying to improve lives and conditions in mostly poor and decaying inner-urban areas.
 Amongst the tools they were using to try to bring about change was advice – to help tackle individuals’ problems, build awareness of rights and identify shared issues to mobilise campaigns.
 They represented perhaps half of the independent advice and community action projects in existence at that time.

 They decided the organisation’s aims were to develop common resources such as training, information sources and to campaign to achieve greater social impact.
 By 1983 the first two paid staff were employed.
 In 1989 its first National Director started and, all the while, membership grew steadily.
 In 1984, in the midst of the miners’ strike, membership increased by 80% to over 800 members.
-In June 1988, we changed our name to AdviceUK and by 2000, there were nearly 1,000 members.
+By the time we reached the millennium, there were nearly 1,000 members.

 In the 21st century our fortunes, and those of our members, have ebbed and flowed.
 After a few years of government and funder investment in advice, the pattern changed.
 The 2008 financial crisis, the long period of austerity, the pandemic and the recent cost-of-living crisis has seen services close, shrink or merge.
 Membership numbers have decreased but never below c650.